MURDER AMONG FRIENDS

 Jax International Airport, 14201 Pecan Park Rd., Northside, 741-3546.
 Laird’s “Cphace Series” — infrared captures printed on archival metallic paper — are on display through June 30 in Haskell Gallery.
-Hiromi Moneyhun’s three-dimensional paper-cut art is on display in the connector display cases (before security).
+Hiromi Moneyhun’s three-dimensional paper-cut art is shown in connector display cases.

 9 Aviles St., St. Augustine, 825-0069, plumartgallery.com.
-Works by Claire J. Kendrick (“Botanical Series” oil paintings), Mary L. Gibson, Thomas Brock and Tony Gill are on display for the spring theme exhibit, through June 30.
+Works by Claire J. Kendrick (“Botanical Series” oil paintings), Mary L. Gibson, Thomas Brock and Tony Gill are shown through June 30.

 1037 Hendricks Ave., San Marco, 398-3161, reddiarts.com.
-The Members Show, an exhibit of paintings by local and regional pastel artists from the First Coast Pastel Society, runs through June 28.
+The Members Show, an exhibit of paintings by local and regional pastel artists of the First Coast Pastel Society, runs through June 28.

 St. Johns County Administration Building, 500 San Sebastian View, St. Augustine, 808-7330, stjohnsculture.com.
 “Water Lines,” an exhibit of Dan Famiglietti’s works inspired by coastal waters, runs through July 2.

 6 E. Bay St., Downtown, 553-6361, southlightgallery.com.
-Works in painting, photography and other media by 29 local artists and photographers are featured.
+Live music and Bustin Dance Salsa for First Wednesday Art Walk, 5-9 p.m.
+June 5.
+Works in painting, photography and other media by more than 30 local artists and photographers are featured.

 ST. AUGUSTINE ART ASSOCIATION

 22 Marine St., St. Augustine, 824-2310, staaa.org.
-“American Glass Now: 2013,” a juried exhibit featuring works by stained-glass artists, is displayed through May 29.
-“Canvas, Clay, Collage & Cutting Edge” is a juried art exhibition, on display through June 2.
-“Ancient City Mosaic,” a juried exhibit of 450 pieces depicting impressions of St. Augustine, is featured at all six St. Johns County Public Libraries through June 4.
-After June 4, the pieces will be strung together and hung in grid format, displayed June 15-Aug.
-10 at the St. Augustine Association.
+“Ancient City Mosaic,” a juried exhibit of 450 pieces depicting impressions of St. Augustine, is featured at all six St. Johns County Public Libraries.
+The pieces will be strung together and hung in grid format, displayed June 15-Aug.
+10 at St. Augustine Art Association.
 The permanent collection features 16th-century artifacts detailing Sir Francis Drake’s 1586 burning of St. Augustine.

 ST. AUGUSTINE VISITOR CENTER